zcmander/ytmusicquiz-docs/getting_started.md

 http://localhost:8080/

-And the application front page shows:
+And you should see an similiar web page as below:

 ![Front page of the application](frontpage.png)